sqids/sqids-haskell/README.md

 ### `SqidsMaxEncodingAttempts`

-Encoding failed after too many recursive attempts.
+Encoding failed after too many recursive iterations.
 This happens if the blocklist is too restrictive.
 Consider the following example:

 ```haskell